-Pre-school education may also be organized at a home of a pre-school teacher and a pre-school teacher assistant employed at a kindergarten, or at a home of a private pre-school teacher.
-Private pre-school teachers shall meet the same requirements as pre-school teachers, pre-school teacher assistants or counsellors at public kindergartens and they shall register with the ministry of education.
+Preschool education may also be organized at a home of a preschool teacher and a preschool teacher assistant employed at a kindergarten, or at a home of a private preschool teacher.
+Private preschool teachers shall meet the same requirements as preschool teachers, preschool teacher assistants or counsellors at public kindergartens and they shall register with the Ministry of education.

-Childcare services may also be provided by child-minders who do not need to be qualified for the implementation of the pre-school education programme, but have to be qualified to take care of children.
-They too, shall register with the ministry of education.
-Child-minders may organise care at their homes, but for not more than 6 children.
-They may, however, register to provide individual in-home care.
-The number of registered home-based child-minders continues to rise each year, also due to difficulties in supplying places in public kindergartens.
-In October 2016, there were 313 registered child-minders.
+Childcare services may also be provided by childminders.
+Childminder do not need to teach Kindergarten curriculum, but have to be qualified to take care of children.
+They too, register with the Ministry of education to provide individual inhome care.
+Childminders may organise care at their homes, but for not more than six children.
+The number of registered home-based child-minders continues to rise, among other, because of scarce places in public kindergartens.
+In June 2019, there were 319 registered child-minders.